MicrosoftDocs/winrt-api/windows.applicationmodel.useractivities/useractivity.md

 ## -description

-Provides information about a task the user is engaged in.
+A **UserActivity** is created by an app during its execution to notify the system of a user work stream that can be continued on another device, or at another time on the same device.
+It provides information about a task the user is engaged in.

 ## -remarks